quocminh238/TravelApp/README.md

-# Rmit Travel App
+#Vietnam Travel App

 <p align="center">
   <img width="100" src="https://github.com/quocminh238/TravelApp/blob/main/screenshots/IconApp.png">
 </p>

-<p align="center">"Enjoy the bet experience with many scenic areas at Vietnam!"</p>
+<p align="center">"Enjoy the best experience with many scenic areas at Vietnam!"</p>

 ## 📖 Description
 - This is a simple iOS Application using Swift language and SwiftUI which target to provide specific information of scenic areas in Vietnam for foreign tourists.